Giants vs. Nationals Player Props Betting Odds

 |0

-- Lane Thomas has four doubles, a triple, three home runs, nine walks and 17 RBI (35 total hits).
-He's also stolen three bases.
+- Keibert Ruiz has 31 hits with five doubles, three home runs, nine walks and 13 RBI.

-- Thomas heads into this matchup looking to extend his six-game hit streak.
-During his last 10 outings he is batting .344 with a triple, three home runs, two walks and seven RBI.
+- Ruiz heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .238 with a double, a home run, a walk and four RBI.

 |Opponent